Jesus to paralyzed man: “Your sins are gone”

 Jesus seems to have made Capernaum his ministry headquarters.
 Peter lived there, near the synagogue.

 Usually translated “Son of Man.”
 This is a title Jesus used a lot to describe himself.
-In the Jewish Bible the phrase contains hints of divinity in some passages and humanity in others–perhaps a perfect phrase for describing someone Christians would say was fully God and fully human.
-Hint of the divine: the prophet Daniel saw someone like a son of man coming from heaven (Daniel 7:13 NLT).
-Hint of the human: God often described Ezekiel as a mere mortal by using the phrase “son of man” (Ezekiel 2:1 NLT).
+In the Jewish Bible the phrase contains hints of divinity in some passages and humanity in others—perhaps a perfect phrase for describing someone Christians would say was fully God and fully human.
+Hint of the divine: the prophet Daniel saw someone like a son of man coming from heaven (Daniel 7:13 New Living Translation).
+Hint of the human: God often described Ezekiel as a mere mortal by using the phrase “son of man” (Ezekiel 2:1 New Living Translation).

 See the note for 3:7.